 One of the biggest changes that you’ll notice in this release is an updated Essentials workspace that features a new Properties Panel.
 This will be the most noticeable change to how you use Illustrator, and once you try it, you’ll simply find it difficult to go back to the old way.

 The new Properties Panel shows you the controls you need, when you need them.
-It organizes all of your panels into one location so you can access them quickly and easily, resulting in a clean, clutter-free workspace.
+It organises all of your panels into one location so you can access them quickly and easily, resulting in a clean, clutter-free workspace.

 Take, for instance, when you use the Type Tool to insert a text frame: the Properties Panel automatically displays controls for character attributes so you can change the size, leading, or kerning.
-If you draw a shape, the Properties Panel shows controls for color or stroke.
+If you draw a shape, the Properties Panel shows controls for colour or stroke.
 If you select multiple shapes, the Pathfinder controls show up and give you all the options you need.
 Whether you’re just getting started with Illustrator or are a seasoned professional, the new Properties Panel is a powerful upgrade to helping you work more efficiently.

 We know that new Properties Panel may not be suited for everyone.
 While we encourage you to try out the new properties panel, you can always revert back to your previous configurations in your workspace.
 If you miss the old Essentials workspace, you can just select the “Essentials Classic” workspace.